Washington, Washington State volleyball series canceled because of COVID-19

 Rowing

-• The Washington women’s team remained atop the latest Division I Pocock Poll, released Wednesday.
-The Huskies received 18 of the 25 first-place votes.
+• The UW women’s team remained atop the latest Division I Pocock Poll, released Wednesday.

 Cross country

 • Washington’s Haley Herberg, the Pac-12 champion, was named the Pac-12 women’s cross-country athlete of the year.
-Isaac Green was named to the All-Pac-12 men’s first team, and Leo Daschbach and Luke Houser, both freshman, were named to the second team.
+Isaac Green was named to the All-Pac-12 men’s first team, and Leo Daschbach and Luke Houser were named to the second team for UW.
 UW’s Naomi Smith and WSU’s Erin Mullins were named to the women’s second team.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.